angular/angular/aio/content/guide/http.md

 the cached response, by-passing the `next` handler (and all other interceptors downstream).

 * If a cacheable request is not in cache, the code calls `sendRequest()`.
-This function creates a [request clone](#immutability) without headers, because the npm API forbids them.
-The function then forwards the clone of the request to `next.handle()` which ultimately calls the server and returns the server's response.
+This function forwards the request to `next.handle()` which ultimately calls the server and returns the server's response.

 {@a send-request}
 <code-example